SorBalda/philosophic-moon/README.md

 ![Painting on the Regolith Wall](docs/wall-painted.png)
 ![The overview, with the mural visible from orbit](docs/overview-mural.png)

 That's the whole moon.
-Live people, music on, works offline, and nothing to unlock — you already have all of it.
+Live people, music on, works also offline, and nothing to unlock — you already have all of it.

 ## This moon orbits something